 Mark calendars to attend parent orientation sessions.
-Attending parent orientation will provide you with valuable information to assist your student and give you a glimpse of what your students will experience as a college student.
+Attending Parent & Family Orientation will provide you with valuable information to assist your student and give you a glimpse of what your students will experience as a college student.

 Finalize student living arrangements and packing list.
 The packing/moving-in process can be very hectic and emotional.
 Review residence hall guidelines on check-in procedures, and work with your student to purchase and pack belongings that are both necessary and make the students feel comfortable away from home.
 Doing so will reduce anxiety levels for you and your student.

 Enjoy time with your student.
 As students enter college and become more involved, time spent with family may decrease.
 During the summer before college, plan time for you and your student to spend time together.
 Throughout the semester plan trips to visit.
 Students often welcome the familiarity of parents and family as they get acclimated to a new environment.
 During breaks set aside time to connect with your student to see how they are doing, and they can do the same for you.

 Maintain communication.
 Use social media, phone calls, text messages, letters, and care packages to show your support and stay up-to-date with your student.
 It is important for you to understand that not all phone calls or messages may be returned.
 Students often become involved with class and extracurricular activities and forget to return calls.
 It may be a good idea to set a specific time up with your student that you can talk every week.